Ragtime (musical): Act one

-Tateh and the Little Girl leave for Boston; en route, they meet Mother and Edgar while stopping in New Rochelle.
-They politely make conversation (“Nothing Like the City”).
-In the attic of Mother's home, Sarah explains her desperate actions in a song to her baby (“Your Daddy's Son”).
-Also en route to New Rochelle, Coalhouse is harassed by a racist fire squad led by chief Will Conklin, who taunt him for driving his own car.
-He arrives at Mother's house, where he has heard that a Black woman is living.
-He is stunned to learn of the baby's existence and, when Sarah refuses to see him, he resorts to returning weekly (“The Courtship”) until Mother invites him inside.
+Tateh and Little Girl leave for Boston; en route, they meet Mother and Edgar in New Rochelle and politely make conversation (“Nothing Like the City”).
+At Mother's home, Sarah explains her desperate actions to her baby (“Your Daddy's Son”).
+Also en route to New Rochelle, Coalhouse is harassed by a racist fire squad led by Chief Willie Conklin, who taunt him for driving his own car.
+He arrives at Mother's house, where he has heard a Black woman is living.
+He is stunned to learn of the baby's existence, and when Sarah refuses to see him, he returns weekly (“The Courtship”) until Mother invites him inside.
 Grandfather asks Coalhouse to play a minstrel song on the parlor piano; instead, Coalhouse plays a ragtime song.
-Father returns home while Coalhouse is playing, and is stunned by the changes to his family's life, while Mother and her Younger Brother are proud of her choices.
-Eventually, Sarah comes down from the attic and reconciles with Coalhouse (“New Music”).
+Father returns home while Coalhouse is playing, and is stunned by the changes to his family's life, while Mother and Younger Brother are proud of her choices.
+Eventually, Sarah reconciles with Coalhouse (“New Music”).
 The two go on an idyllic picnic where, inspired by the words of Booker T. Washington, he dreams of a just, future America that their son will grow up in (“Wheels of a Dream”).

-Taking refuge from a wintry night, Younger Brother enters a workers' hall.
-There, Emma Goldman speaks passionately about a textile mills strike in Lawrence, Massachusetts, where Tateh and his daughter are among those targeted by federal troops and strikebreakers.
-Younger Brother imagines Goldman is speaking directly to him (“The Night That Goldman Spoke at Union Square”).
-Goldman is arrested, prompting a riot that mirrors the chaos in Lawrence, where Tateh is beaten by a policeman while trying to flee.
-He and the Little Girl escape Lawrence on a train; he gives his daughter a flip book of moving silhouettes to calm her.
+At a worker's hall, Younger Brother hears Emma speak passionately about a textile mills strike in Lawrence, Massachusetts, where Tateh and his daughter are among those targeted by federal troops and strikebreakers.
+Younger Brother imagines that Emma is speaking directly to him (“The Night That Goldman Spoke at Union Square”).
+Emma is arrested, prompting a riot that mirrors the chaos in Lawrence, where Tateh is beaten by a policeman.
+He and Little Girl escape Lawrence on a train; he gives his daughter a flip book of moving silhouettes to calm her.
 The train conductor offers to buy the book, and Tateh, hurriedly dubbing it a "movie-book", sells it for a dollar.
 Tateh realizes that "movie-books" may be a route out of poverty (“Gliding”).

-Returning to New Rochelle, Coalhouse and Sarah are stopped by Will Conklin and the fire squad.
-Conklin demands a fictitious toll; Coalhouse refuses.
-A lecture by Booker T. Washington on patience and dignity ironically underscores the white firemen's destruction of Coalhouse's new Model T (“The Trashing of the Car”).
-Incensed, Coalhouse vows legal action (“Justice”), postponing his marriage to Sarah until he gets justice.
-Sarah hears of a campaign rally nearby and goes to ask for help from the vice presidential candidate; as she approaches, an onlooker shouts "She's got a gun!" and Sarah is beaten to death by the Secret Service (“President”).
+Returning to New Rochelle, Coalhouse and Sarah are stopped by Conklin and the fire squad, who demand a fictitious toll; Coalhouse refuses.
+A lecture by Washington on patience and dignity is juxtaposed against the white firemen's destruction of Coalhouse's new Model T (“The Trashing of the Car”).
+Coalhouse vows legal action (“Justice”), postponing his marriage to Sarah until he gets justice.
+Sarah goes to a campaign rally nearby to ask for help from the vice-presidential candidate; as she approaches, J. P. Morgan shouts, "She's got a gun!" and Sarah is beaten to death by the Secret Service (“President”).
 At her funeral, Black mourners demand an end to such injustice and pray for true equality.
-Mother, Father, Younger Brother, Tateh and Emma Goldman look on as Coalhouse weeps at Sarah's grave (“Till We Reach That Day”).
+Mother, Father, Younger Brother, Tateh and Emma look on as Coalhouse weeps at Sarah's grave (“Till We Reach That Day”).